-180 Balfanz, R., & Byrnes, V. (2012).
+190 Balfanz, R., & Byrnes, V. (2012).
 The Importance of Being in School: A Report on Absenteeism in the Nation's Public Schools.
 John Hopkins University.

-181Harvard Family Research Project (2013).
+191Harvard Family Research Project (2013).
 The Family Engagement Partnership: Student Outcomes and Attendance Improvement, Harvard Family Research Center.

-- Certificates and Public Recognition: Students with perfect or near-perfect attendance were recognized at school assemblies and awarded certificates of achievement. - Tangible Rewards: Schools offered tangible incentives such as gift cards, special privileges (e.g., extra recess time), and participation in special events or field trips for students who consistently attended school. - Class Competitions: The district also initiated competitions between classes to see which class could achieve the best attendance rates, with the winning classes receiving prizes such as pizza parties or additional school activities. - Positive School Culture: Dublin City Schools focused on improving the overall school climate by making school a more welcoming and engaging place for students.
-This included: - o Encouraging stronger relationships between students and teachers - Fostering a supportive and inclusive environment where students felt safe and motivated to attend regularly - Implementing social-emotional learning (SEL) programs to help students cope with stress, anxiety, and other issues that might affect attendance - Restorative Practices: Instead of punitive measures like suspensions for absenteeism, the district introduced restorative practices that focused on helping students reflect on their actions and re-engage with their education. - Results: By implementing a tiered intervention system focused on building relationships, providing individualized support, and addressing both emotional and practical barriers to attendance, Dublin City Schools dramatically reduced chronic absenteeism (including excused and unexcused absences) from 45% in 2020 to 8% by February 2025.
+- Parent Outreach: The district recognized that many absenteeism issues stemmed from challenges at home.
+To address this, Dublin City Schools engaged in extensive parent outreach, including: - o Regular phone calls to parents to discuss attendance - Parent workshops on the importance of attendance and how parents could support their children - Offering transportation assistance and connecting families with social services when needed - Home Visits: School staff conducted home visits to meet with families of absent students.
+These visits provided an opportunity to understand and address the specific challenges each family was facing, such as health issues, housing instability, or transportation problems. - Local Business and Non-Profit Engagement: Dublin City Schools partnered with local businesses and non-profit organizations to provide resources that addressed the underlying causes of absenteeism.
+This included: - Transportation Assistance: Local transportation companies helped provide bus passes and gas vouchers for families struggling to get their children to school. - Health Services: The district partnered with local health clinics to offer onsite health services, reducing the number of absences due to illness. - After-School Programs: Local non-profits supported the development of after-school programs that kept students engaged in school activities and provided a safe space for students whose parents worked late. - Attendance Awards: Dublin City Schools created an incentive program to encourage better attendance, offering students and classes rewards for perfect or improved attendance.
+Rewards included: - Certificates and Public Recognition: Students with perfect or near-perfect attendance were recognized at school assemblies and awarded certificates of achievement. - Tangible Rewards: Schools offered tangible incentives such as gift cards, special privileges (e.g., extra recess time), and participation in special events or field trips for students who consistently attended school. - Class Competitions: The district also initiated competitions between classes to see which class could achieve the best attendance rates, with the winning classes receiving prizes such as pizza parties or additional school activities. - Positive School Culture: Dublin City Schools focused on improving the overall school climate by making school a more welcoming and engaging place for students.
+This included: - Encouraging stronger relationships between students and teachers - Fostering a supportive and inclusive environment where students felt safe and motivated to attend regularly

+- o Implementing social-emotional learning (SEL) programs to help students cope with stress, anxiety, and other issues that might affect attendance - Restorative Practices: Instead of punitive measures like suspensions for absenteeism, the district introduced restorative practices that focused on helping students reflect on their actions and re-engage with their education. - Results: By implementing a tiered intervention system focused on building relationships, providing individualized support, and addressing both emotional and practical barriers to attendance, Dublin City Schools dramatically reduced chronic absenteeism (including excused and unexcused absences) from 45% in 2020 to 16% for the 2024-2025 school year.